Nytra/py-menu/README.md

 ---

+Abstraction: Menu is an object.
+It can contain buttons, input fields, and text.
+Buttons can occupy the body of the menu, as well as the footer of the menu.
+Typically the footer is reserved for options like "Okay", "Back", "Help".
+Input fields can only occupy the body of the menu.
+They come in the form of text input and boolean input.
+Type checking should be done outside of the framework by code that you write.
+Large bodies of text in menus cannot coexist with inputs.

 ![Main Menu](https://github.com/Nytra/PyMenu-Framework/blob/master/images/mainmenu.png)

 Menus can contain a number of different elements.
 This one contains three buttons.
 Each button is linked to a specific function in the program.
 Pressing enter while a button is selected will execute the aforementioned function.
 In this case, the functions displayed here will each create a new menu instance and display it on top of the current one.